virgili0/Virgilio/README.md

 - Cloud Computing (coming soon)

-Also I organize and collect for you some **Specializations** and some **Tools** in-depth guides.
+I have organized and collected in-depth guides about some **Specializations** and **Tools**.
 They are optional but highly recommended.
-You will need them to expand day-by-day your skillset and expertise.
+You will need them to expand your skillset and expertise.

 You will learn to understand and apply theory with hands-on projects.